 Keep your reptile hydrated

 The best way to avoid heat exhaustion in summer?
 Drink up!
 Same goes for your reptile.
 Make sure your cold-blooded friend always has access to clean, fresh water.
 For any automatic dispensers, check to sure they are running smoothly.
 Always keep an eye on your terrarium to make sure there is enough water available to your pet, aiming to fill up several times a day.
+Ensure the bowls are not too deep to prevent inadvertent drowning.

 Signs your reptile is overheating